adrianhopebailie/http-payments/http-payments.md

 The payment method identifier for the accepted payment method.
 Either a standardized short-string or a URL.

 - payment-amount:
 The amount that must be paid, expressed as an integer.
-The currency, scale and precision of the destination account are expected to be expressed in the account address or interprted from the payment mthod data.
+The currency, scale and precision of the destination account are expected to be expressed in the account address or interpreted from the payment method data.

 - payment-address:
 A payment-method specific payee address.
 For example, if the payment method is Bitcoin this would be a Bitcoin address.